csuet/AdvProg_AY2324/AdvProg_L6-Painter/Readme.md

 * ii) Learn automated testing with Github Actions

 You are required to implement several functions of Painter class.
 They could be done via the instructions as follows:
-* Step 1: Fork this repo to your own account
+* Step 1: Fork this repo to your own account (Ignore if you did it before)
-* Step 2: Clone the forked repo to your local via the command: *git clone https://github.com/[YOUR_USERNAME]/AdvProg_L6-Painter.git*
+* Step 2: Clone the forked repo (Ignore if you did it before)
 * Step 3: Modify the following functions to complete the requirement.:
 	* void Painter::setColor(SDL_Color color);
 	* void Painter::jumpForward(int numPixel);